Regranting, Process, Procedures, and W-9

 2. Regrants are eligible for U.S. based FIRST Robotics Competition teams only.

-3. Funds can only be regranted to your team for costs directly associated with FIRST Programs.
+3. Funds can only be regranted to teams for costs directly associated with FIRST Programs.

 4. FIRST cannot disburse funds directly to the Team’s or School’s vendors/providers.

-5. Regrant checks will be issued in batches from October – June and are limited to 3 regrants per team, per year.
+5. Regrant checks will be issued in batches and are limited to 3 regrants per team, per season.

 Request periods:

 7. Every team filing for a regrant must provide an IRS Form W-9.
-Regrant checks can only be made payable & mailed to the entity listed on the W-9.
+Regrant checks can only be made payable & mailed to the entity listed on the W-9 form.
+We are unable issue checks to individuals.

-8. Regrant requests must be filed by the end of FIRST’s Fiscal Year – June 30th, 2023.
+8. Regrant requests must be filed by the end of FIRST Fiscal Year – June 30th.

 9. Regrants are subject to the requirements outlined in the FIRST Gift Acceptance Policy